Showing 1 - 1 OF 1

-This program includes services for Air Force members and families who are pregnant and for those who have a child under age 3 years.
+This program includes services for all of the military branches and families who are pregnant and for those who have a child under age 3 years.
 A registered nurse can provide the following services: home/office visits; play activities; parenting issues, pregnancy questions; community resources; dealing with "terrific twos;" normal infant and toddler behavior; information on growth and development; nutrition - feeding yourself and your child.
 These are no-cost, confidential, supportive services.
 Call the Family Advocacy Nurse at the Family Advocacy Clinic at 813-827-9172 or DSN 312-968-382-9172 for more information.

-Bundles for Babies Bundles for Babies is a program for soon to be parents.
-The 4 hour program is offered every other month which discusses the changes at home associated with having children.
+Bundles for Babies is a program for soon to be or recent parents.
+The 4-hour program is offered every other month and discusses the changes at home associated with having children.
 Topics include nutrition, new parents information, financial education, diapering options, WIC program and a nurse presentation.
 This program is courtesy of the Air Force Aid Society.

 Child Care for PCS Program